aprilhong/bankchurn/README.md

 </details>

 # Executive Summary

-## Project Overview
-The high rate of customers leaving banks (churn rate) suggests deficiencies in several areas, including customer experience, operational efficiency, and the competitiveness of products and features.
-This necessitates a focus on understanding and managing customer churn to improve overall customer satisfaction and achieve sustainable growth.

------- A project overview should be a few sentences long stating the problem you solved, what data was used in the project, and your modeling results.

-## Business Objective
-If a customer churns, it means they left the bank and took their business elsewhere.
-If you can predict which customers are likely to churn, you can take measures to retain them before they do.
 ## 1. Exploratory Data Analysis
 Explain what data you used in your analysis, the timeframe of the data, and any data limitations.
 This is also a good section to add visualizations of your exploratory data analysis.
   1. Data Discovery